future-proof-iot/RIOT-rs/GOVERNANCE.md

 ## Digital commons

 Ariel OS is a digital public good, or digital common, supported by public funding.
-The project's outcome is [open source](https://github.com/ariel-os/ariel-os/blob/main/LICENSE) and freely available for everyone.
+The project's outcome is open source (dual [MIT](./LICENSE-MIT) and [Apache-2.0](./LICENSE-APACHE) license) and freely available for everyone.

 ## Decision making